plyint/encpass.sh/extensions/keybase/KEYBASE.md

 ## Getting Started
 Using the encpass.sh Keybase extension is similar to using the default encpass.sh OpenSSL implementation, but you must first setup and clone the Keybase repos.
 Here is an example to get your started.
 Will be using my Keybase username, ahnick, and a repo called "personal" for the purposes of this example.

-First create a repo in Keybase.
+First, create a repo in Keybase.
 ```
 $ encpass.sh create-repo ahnick personal
 Creating personal repo for ahnick...
 personal repo for ahnick created.
 ```

-List the repos to see your new repo you just created.
+Next, list the repos to see your new repo you just created.
 ```
 $ encpass.sh list-repos
 OWNER                           REPO                     CLONE COMMAND